-Robertson, J. (2021).
+Robertson, J. (2024).
 New Zealand Scholarship Health and Physical Education: A resource to support students preparing a report for HPE scholarship (Health Education).
 New Zealand Health Education Association.

 This resource can be shared with students.
-It may be printed for own use.
-It is not intended for sale.
+It may be printed and adapted for own use.